 Gold Standard Explained With Pros and Cons

 The gold standard is when a country ties the value of its money to the amount of gold it possesses.
-Anyone holding that country's paper money could present it to the government and receive an agreed upon amount of gold from the country's gold reserve.
+Anyone holding that country's paper money could present it to the government and receive an agreed-upon amount of gold from the country's gold reserve.
 That amount of gold is called “par value.”
-The United States ended the gold standard in 1971.
+The United States ended the gold standard in 1973.

 The benefit of a gold standard is that a fixed asset backs the money's value.
-It provides a self-regulating and stabilizing effect on the economy.
-The government can only print as much money as its country has in gold.
-That discourages inflation, which is too much money chasing too few goods.
+Proponents of a gold standard say it provides a self-regulating and stabilizing effect on the economy.
+Under the gold standard, the government can only print as much money as its country has in gold.
+That discourages inflation, which happens when too much money chases too few goods.
 It also discourages government budget deficits and debt, which can't exceed the supply of gold.